 3. Avoiding time saving devices

-Learn to use the [DVR/VCR] so you can watch your favorite shows at your convenience.
-Use the answering machine to keep interruptions to minimum.
+Learn to use recording devices so you can watch your favorite shows at your convenience.
+Use the answering machine (or voicemail) to keep interruptions to minimum.
 Ramsland says that for each interruption it takes 3 minutes to get back on track.

 4. Not creating end times

 Set limits to get off the phone or leave an event so you can go on to the next thing.

 Plan tomorrow the night before.
 Review your appointments and make a list of the top three things you want to accomplish.

 You always have time for what you do first, says Ramsland.
 So start off with something you never quite seem to get around to and spend at least 10 minutes at it.
 If you’re the type who tries to get all your work done first, try doing something pleasurable for a change.
 Take a walk, read a book, and then get back to doing for everybody else.